UedaTakeyuki/EncLst/README.md

 On the other hand, **title strings** essentially use **arbitrary characters** and **vertical bars are often used as well**.
 Other common notations, such as JSON, require tedious escaping to include vertical bars in strings.

-However, thanks to the aforementioned limitations, **Enclst** notation allows **vertical bars without escaping** to be used inside title strings.
+However, thanks to the aforementioned limitations, **Enclst** notation allows vertical bars **without troublesome escaping** to be used inside title strings.

 ## Title
 The Title is the **second half** of the item string separated by the first vertical bar "**|**".
+This string can be used as an explanation, a headline, etc. of values.

 Note: In a title string, any **escaping is not needed**.
 Even commas "**,**" and vertical lines "**|**", you can use them **without escaping**.
 This is exactly the benefit of using value limits.